fg-research/website/source/classification/cnn-svc.md

 Each row of the CSV file represents a time series, while each column represents a time step.
 The time series can have different lengths and can contain missing values.
 The time series are scaled internally by the algorithm, there is no need to scale the time series beforehand.
-See the sample input file `test_data.csv` in the `data/inference/input` folder.
+See the sample input file [`test_data.csv`](https://github.com/fg-research/cnn-svc-sagemaker/blob/master/data/inference/input/test_data.csv).

 The inference algorithm outputs the predicted class labels and the extracted features, which are returned in CSV format.
 The predicted class labels are included in the first column, while the extracted features are included in the subsequent columns.
-See the sample output file `batch_predictions.csv` in the `data/inference/output/batch` folder.
+See the sample output files [`batch_predictions.csv`](https://github.com/fg-research/cnn-svc-sagemaker/blob/master/data/inference/output/batch/batch_predictions.csv) and [`real_time_predictions.csv`](https://github.com/fg-research/cnn-svc-sagemaker/blob/master/data/inference/output/real-time/real_time_predictions.csv).

-See `notebook.ipynb` for an example of how to launch a batch transform job.
+See [`notebook.ipynb`](https://github.com/fg-research/cnn-svc-sagemaker/blob/master/notebook.ipynb) for an example of how to launch a batch transform job.

 #### Endpoints
 The algorithm supports only real-time inference endpoints.
 The inference image is too large to be uploaded to a serverless inference endpoint.

-See `notebook.ipynb` for an example of how to deploy the model to an endpoint, invoke the endpoint and process the response.
+See [`notebook.ipynb`](https://github.com/fg-research/cnn-svc-sagemaker/blob/master/notebook.ipynb) for an example of how to deploy the model to an endpoint, invoke the endpoint and process the response.
-See the sample output file `real_time_predictions.csv` in the `data/inference/output/real-time` folder.

 **Additional Resources:** [[Sample Notebook]](https://github.com/fg-research/cnn-svc-sagemaker/blob/master/notebook.ipynb)